Stable Object Placement Planning From Contact Point Robustness: Static Robustness Assessment

 Alternatively, the minimal two-norm solution can be obtained via a QR decomposition \cite{golub_matrix_2013} of the data matrix, with

 by solving

 for $\Vector{z}$, where $\Matrix{R}_{1:6, 1:6}$ is the upper-left $6\times 6$ sub-matrix of $\Matrix{R}$.
 The reaction forces can then be obtained with

 where $\Matrix{Q}_{:, 1:6}$ is built from the first six columns of $\Matrix{Q}$.
 This approach is expected to be the fastest but is unconstrained and might violate the friction cone and the non-tensile force constraints.
-For placement planning, the QR-based approach can be used during the iterative process by checking the magnitude of the constraint violations and verifying the validity of promising solutions with the optimization-based approach.
+For placement planning, the QR-based approach can be used during the iterative process by checking the magnitudes of the constraint violations and verifying the validity of promising solutions with the optimization-based approach.
+However, due to static indeterminacies, the existence of a solution to the optimization problem in \cref{eqn:optim_problem} does not guarantee that the assembly is stable \cite{pang_stability_2000}.
+Stability can only be guaranteed by testing all possible solutions.
+If needed, a different method could be used to compute reaction forces, while still seamlessly integrating with our proposed planner.